Dawn Staley: College years

-Staley attended the University of Virginia in Charlottesville, Virginia, from which she earned her degree in Rhetoric and Communication Studies.
-During her four seasons in college, she led her team to four NCAA Tournaments, three Final Fours and one National Championship game.
+Staley attended the University of Virginia (UVA) in Charlottesville, Virginia, from which she earned her degree in Rhetoric and Communication Studies.
+During her four seasons in college, she led her team to four NCAA tournaments, three Final Fours and one national championship game.
 She was named the ACC female athlete of the year and the national player of the year in 1991 and 1992.
 Staley finished her college career with 2,135 points and held the NCAA record for career steals with 454 (which has since been broken by current record holder, Natalie White).
-She finished her career at Virginia as the school's all-time scoring leader and as the ACC's all-time leader in assists at 729, but those records have since been broken by former UVA stars Monica Wright and Sharnee Zoll, respectively.
+She finished her career at Virginia as the school's all-time scoring leader and as the ACC's all-time leader in assists at 729, but those records have since been broken by former UVA stars Monica Wright and Sharnee Zoll.
 Her number 24 is retired at UVA.

+Overseas Pro Career

 In 1994–1995, after graduation, Staley played professional basketball in France in Tarbes, Italy, Brazil, and Spain before joining the ABL and then the WNBA.